Skip to Main Content

 • look at the subject terms used to describe the book; in the Classic Catalogue, these are found on the Catalog Record tab.
 Subject terms can be used to search for more books and other materials on the same topic (try searching for these terms as a subject).

-• Subject terms in library catalogue
+• Red arrow pointing to subject terms in a library catalogue record.

 2. Look for call numbers in your search results that repeat - these can lead you to good areas to browse for books on the shelves; you might find hidden gems by examining the tables of contents or indexes.